From Ideal to Real: Unified and Data-Efficient Dense Prediction for Real-World Scenarios: Method

 \section{Method}

 Our goal is to reformulate generative models into data-efficient dense predictors capable of generalizing across diverse real-world scenarios.
-We begin by introducing the generative model with strong visual priors and our model overview in Section~\ref{sec:preliminary}.
-Next, we formalize the dense prediction tasks in Section~\ref{sec:Standard_Task}.
-Finally, we present the details of our proposed method, DenseDiT, in Section~\ref{sec:DenseDiT}.
+Section~\ref{sec:preliminary} introduces the generative model with strong visual priors and our model overview.
+Section~\ref{sec:Standard_Task} formalizes the dense prediction tasks.
+Finally, Section~\ref{sec:DenseDiT} details our proposed method, DenseDiT.